Voyeurism: Gender differences

 Research shows that, like almost all paraphilias, voyeurism is more common in men than in women.
 However, research has found that men and women both report roughly the same likelihood that they would hypothetically engage in voyeurism.
 There appears to be a greater gender difference when actually presented with the opportunity to perform voyeurism.
 There is very little research done on voyeurism in women, so very little is known on the subject which limits the degree to which it can generalize to normal female populations.

 A 2021 study found that 36.4% of men and 63.8% of women were strongly repulsed by the idea of voyeurism.
 Men were more likely to be mildly or moderately aroused than women, but there was little gender difference among those who reported strong arousal.
 Men reported slightly higher willingness to commit voyeurism but, when risk is introduced, willingness diminishes in both sexes proportionally to the risk involved.
 Individual differences in sociosexuality and sexual compulsivity were found to contribute to the sex differences in voyeurism.

-Current perspectives
+Contemporary perspectives

-Lovemap theory suggests that voyeurism exists because looking at naked others shifts from an ancillary sexual behaviour, to a primary sexual act.
+Lovemap theory suggests that voyeurism exists because looking at naked others shifts from an ancillary sexual behaviour to a primary sexual act.
 This results in a displacement of sexual desire making the act of watching someone the primary means of sexual satisfaction.

 Voyeurism has also been linked with obsessive–compulsive disorder (OCD).
 When treated by the same approach as OCD, voyeuristic behaviours significantly decrease.